ASteinheiser/ts-real-time-online-game-template/README.md

 #### Comes with 3 apps:

-- `electron`: Frontend rendering for the game written in TypeScript using Electron, React, Phaser, Colyseus and GraphQL.
+- `desktop`: Frontend rendering for the game written in TypeScript using Electron, React, Phaser, Colyseus and GraphQL.
 When built, compiles an executable that runs a version of Chromium to render the game.
-- `game-server`: Backend server that handles the game state and data via WebSockets and GraphQL.
+- `game-api`: Backend server that handles the game state and data via WebSockets and GraphQL.
 Written in TypeScript with Colyseus, Express and [Apollo GraphQL](https://www.apollographql.com/docs).
-- `web`: Static webpage that can serve as a marketing site, homepage, wiki, roadmap, devlog, etc. Written in Typescript with React and GraphQL.
-Could also be used to serve the Phaser/Colyseus game.
+- `web`: Static webpage that can serve as a marketing site, devlog, roadmap, wiki etc. Written in Typescript with React and GraphQL.
+Could also be used to serve the Phaser/Colyseus game (with support for PWA).

 #### And 5 packages: